bowencool/blog/src/content/blog/open-chrome-url-in-chrome-on-macos.md

 ![Select the new Application](https://i.imgur.com/joYWA16.png)

-And you will find everythings works. 🎉🎉🎉
+And you will find everythings works. 🎉🎉🎉 If not, try rebooting the system.